-Connecting them to Truma’s advanced iNET box system is a more convenient way to enjoy its advanced feature.
+Connecting them to Truma’s advanced iNET box system is a more convenient way to enjoy its advanced features.
 This allows me to customize how to cool down or boost its heating output in our bus.

 6. Integrated Heat Pump Function

-Other than its powerful cooling system, Truma Saphir Under-Bunk Air Conditioner also features an integrated heat pump function.
+Other than its powerful cooling system, the Truma Saphir Under-Bunk Air Conditioner also features an integrated heat pump function.
 This will come in handy if our diesel heater breaks down or if we run out of diesel for it.

 Installation of The Truma Saphir Under-Bunk Air Conditioner

 As someone with limited experience in air conditioners or mechanical work, I was intimidated by the idea of installing the Truma Saphir Under Bunk Air Conditioner.
-However, I soon realised that this installation doesn’t need to be a complex task – which was a relief!
+However, I soon realised that this installation didn’t need to be a complex task – which was a relief!

 - Before beginning, I gathered the necessary tools and supplies for installing the Truma Saphir Under Bunk Air Conditioner, including an adjustable wrench or socket set, Phillips head screwdriver, drill and bit set, sealant or caulk, a jigsaw, and mounting brackets.

 - Next, I read through the instruction manual that came with the Truma Saphir Under Bunk Air Conditioner.
-As a german product, the instructions are very thorough and clearly explain how to install it.
+As a German product, the instructions are very thorough and clearly explain how to install it.

-- Then, I prepared the space the aircon was to be installed.
+- Then, I prepared the space where the aircon was to be installed.
 For our build, we built a small shelf around where the aircon would be placed to protect it from damage.